The unique design of Literature & Thought provides the thematic literature and teaching support you need to meet the

 Comparing Texts—focus points and questions for comparing and contrasting different texts with an emphasis on strategies if text types or medium differ.

-Professional learning—interactive live webinar with experts from the Great Books Foundation in close reading of literary texts and strategic reading of informational texts with each Teacher Package.
+Professional learning—interactive live webinar with experts from the Great Books Foundation focusing on close reading of literary texts and strategic reading of informational texts with each Teacher Package.

 Interactive whiteboard lessons—explicit modeling and instruction of critical thinking and reading skills, writing rubrics, and much more.